Nicofero/CITMAGA/README.md

 ## Description of the notebooks

-- **Pruebas_Qiskit.ipynb:** This notebook contains the different tests that are being done, and don't work/don't deserve an individual file
+- **Pruebas_Qiskit.ipynb:** This notebook contains the different tests that are being done, and don't work/don't deserve an individual file.

-- **Number_of_gates.ipynb:** This notebook cointains the study of the number of gates of the HHL custom circuit depending of the way it is constructed (with/without approximations)
+- **Number_of_gates.ipynb:** This notebook cointains the study of the number of gates of the HHL custom circuit depending of the way it is constructed (with/without approximations).

-- **Qmio_hhl.ipynb:** Notebook where the different functions are created especifically for the Qmio
+- **Qmio_hhl.ipynb:** Notebook where the different functions are created especifically for the Qmio.

-- **b_side_approx.ipynb:** This notebook contains all the code related with the approximation of the right-hand side
+- **b_side_approx.ipynb:** This notebook contains all the code related with the approximation of the right-hand side.

+- **Qulacs.ipynb:** Contains the functions to transform the Qiskit circuit into a Qulacs circuit, and some time comparisons.

 ## References